 Joe Kwak (InterDigital): See the same thing.
 Miss the container field.

-Steven McCann (Blackberry): If identifier is zero, it is request container (Page 12).
+Stephen McCann (BlackBerry): If identifier is zero, it is request container (Page 12).

 Joe Kwak (InterDigital): Make it more clearly in the text.
 Call it a query container.
 Query request can have multiple?